Minority Scholars Award

 The Minority Scholars Award program not only encourages diversity in medicine and alleviates debt, but also rewards commitment to the elimination of healthcare disparities, outstanding academic achievements, leadership activities and community involvement.

-Approximately eight to thirteen Minority Scholars Awards are given annually, each in the amount of a $10,000 scholarship.
-Nominees must be a current first or second-year student and a permanent resident or citizen of the U.S. Eligible students from traditionally underrepresented groups in the medical profession include African American/Black, American Indian, Native Hawaiian, Alaska Native and Hispanic/Latino.
+Nominees must be a current first- or second-year student and a permanent resident or citizen of the U.S. Eligible students from traditionally underrepresented groups in the medical profession include African-American, Alaska Native, American Indian, Hispanic, and Native Hawaiian.